google/tcmalloc/README.md

 More advanced usages of TCMalloc may find the following documentation useful:

 * The [TCMalloc Tuning Guide](docs/tuning.md) covers the configuration choices in more depth, and also illustrates other ways to customize TCMalloc.
+This also covers important operating system-level properties for improving TCMalloc performance.
 * The [TCMalloc Design Doc](docs/design.md) covers how TCMalloc works underneath the hood, and why certain design choices were made.
 Most developers will not need this level of implementation detail.